 - Maintain proper insurance on your vehicle including underinsured and uninsured motorist coverage.
 By doing so, you protect not only your own assets but you also can be assured anyone your injure receives the financial compensation they deserve.

 - Slow down.
 Reaction time can mean the difference between a near miss and a tragedy.

 - Do not operate a bicycle or a motor vehicle under the influence of any intoxicant.
 Use a designated driver, call a taxi or Uber, but do not drive while intoxicated.

-At the Law Offices of John Day, our award-winning lawyers come to work every day with one purpose: to help accident victims and their families get the compensation they deserve.
+At The Law Offices of John Day, P.C., our award-winning lawyers come to work every day with one purpose: to help accident victims and their families get the compensation they deserve.
 We handle all accident cases including bicycle accident cases on a contingency basis, which means we only get paid if we recover money for you.
 If you think you may have a case, simply give us a call.
 For no charge whatsoever, we will review your case, answer any questions you may have and explain your legal options.
 You can reach out to us via chat, by filling out this contact form or by simply calling us at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free from anywhere in the State of Tennessee or elsewhere).